kevinforrestconnors/OutcropVR/README.md

 Supported texture formats: `.psd`, `.tiff`, `.jpg`, `.tga`, `.png`, `.gif`, `.bmp`, `.iff`, `.pict`.

 ## Troubleshooting Tools/

 ### My Texture Looks Malformmed

 If you have two or more textures, this can happen.
 Since we don't know which Meshparts have which texture, this can't be automated.
-To fix this, manually inspect each Meshpart and under Mesh Renderer/Materials, change the size to allow for multiple textures, then put the materials in place.
+To fix this, manually inspect each Meshpart and under `Mesh Renderer/Materials`, change the size to allow for multiple textures, then put the materials in place.
 I have found that the second texture should be the second element, etc.

 ## Troubleshooting OutcropVR

-Do not name your GameObjects "Line", "Plane", or "Surface" because OutcropVR relies on matching these names for various functionality.
+Currently, `Make Plane` is not working as intended at certain angles.

+## Planned Features

+* A compass that shows north, as a GUI item.
+* Making surfaces with the laser pointer